 Tuscaloosa is a college town and a center for industry, commerce, and health care.
 The highways and local roads can get busy at any time of the day, and even the most careful drivers can be involved in a collision.
 That’s why Tuscaloosa drivers need car insurance.
-An auto insurance policy helps you recover financially after an auto accident.
+An auto insurance policy helps you recover financially after a car accident.

-It pays for repairs to damaged cars, and can even help you replace a totaled vehicle.
+This policy pays for repairs to damaged cars and can even help you replace a totaled vehicle.
 And if you’re at fault, it can help you reimburse other drivers for any vehicle damage or injuries that you caused.
 Independent insurance agents make shopping for the right car insurance policy easy.
 Independent agents can work with multiple insurance companies, so you can compare quotes and make sure you are getting the high-quality, best-value coverage you desire.

 Alabama Car Insurance Requirements